 Here’s what you need to know about blockchain wallets.

 A transaction’s private and public keys are stored in the blockchain wallet store.
 With multiple blockchains in the network, there may arise a need for interactions among stakeholders to authenticate a transaction.
+Blockchain Sign up is done first and then the blockchain wallet log in is required.
 These interactions are necessary to allow users to purchase or sell one or several cryptocurrencies.

 Before understanding how blockchain wallets work, let us first discern the role of public and private keys that are stored on blockchain wallets for authenticating a transaction.
 These keys are overall non-identical pairs of large numbers.
 While the public key can be shared with anyone, private keys are generally kept as a secret.
 No matter how many times you attempt to open the wallet, it will grant you access only when the order of private and public keys match with each other.
 Only when private and public keys pair together, users can grant access to the blockchain wallet to visualize the value of their digital assets and conduct operations on them.

 You can assume that someone has sent you some units of Bitcoin.
 When the sender does this, the person is assigning the owner of those Bitcoin units to the address of your blockchain wallet.
 For you, the private key in your wallet must match the public key that the currency is assigned so that you could spend those coins.
 When the public and private keys pair successfully, the balance in your wallet will increase.
 In this process, there is no exchange of currency units, but a transaction is committed.
 This transaction is recorded on the blockchain, and the changes hence reflect in your wallet.

 Basically, there are four types of blockchain wallets that are available to store and reflect any transaction on a blockchain.